No price hike, but new caps on MoviePass discount tix plan

 MoviePass has grown to 3 million subscribers, from about 20,000, since it slashed monthly rates nearly a year ago to $10, from as high as $50.

+But that success has proven costly.
 Because MoviePass typically pays theaters the full cost of tickets — $15 or more in big cities — a single movie can put the service in the red.
+Its parent company recently had to take out a $5 million emergency loan to pay its payment processors after missed payments resulted in service outages.

+Though MoviePass says it’s not raising prices to $15, there’s still a hidden price increase.
+The company already has a three-movie plan for $8 a month.
+Now, it will be $10.

+MoviePass is also rescinding other cost-cutting measures, including surcharges for popular movies and showtimes and requirements to send photographs of ticket stubs to combat fraud.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.